 Apologia runs until 18 November 2017 at Trafalgar Studios.

-'Stockard Channing is superb' 'The calamitous dinner party may be an overused theatrical trope but this one has plenty of bite.'
+REVIEWS ROUND-UP'Stockard Channing is superb' 'The calamitous dinner party may be an overused theatrical trope but this one has plenty of bite.'
 'Channing revels in her fierceness — words are her weapons, yet it’s her gaze that’s truly devastating.'
 'Laura Carmichael is a revelation as Peter’s seemingly insipid American girlfriend Trudi.
 Carmichael captures her mixture of pious sincerity and gaffe-prone awkwardness.' '[The play's] larger political ideas about the relationship between feminism and social progress don’t quite land.
 But this revival, though restrained by the standards of usually flamboyant director Jamie Lloyd, has a satisfying vividness.'
 Henry Hitchings, Evening Standard

 'This is a .. play that gives everyone their moment of revelation' 'Laura Carmichael (of Downton Abbey fame) develops beautifully from an irritating cheer-leader who is always putting her foot in it to a person who can offer Kristin genuine empathy.'
 'Freema Agyeman (best known as Doctor Who's companion) is a delight as the narcissistic soapstar' 'Joseph Millson is excellent as both siblings, bringing a quiet, devastating pathos to a set-piece' 'Stockard Channing's performance is magnificent as we see the monstrosities give way to the tearful grief of fully recognising the price that has been paid and the stand she was forced to make' Paul Taylor, Independent